How Much Does Tax Relief Cost And What Are My Options?

 You must meet the following criteria:

-• You have filed all your tax returns.
+• Filed all your tax returns.

 To calculate your monthly payments, add the total taxes due plus penalties and interest, then divide the total by 36.
 If desired, you can make overpayments to bring down the debt faster.